- To promote the business of professional pet services and to educate the public regarding the opportunities and benefits of such services.

 The following process will be adhered to regarding any reason for member expulsion, other than non-payment of member dues:

-e.)
-The member will be notified of the board’s decision within 5 business days by email.
-Upon notification of a negative decision, the member shall be removed from the APPSA web site Facebook page.
+- The member will be notified of the board’s decision within 5 business days by email.
+Upon notification of a negative decision, the member shall be removed from the APPSA website and Facebook page.

 A former member may be reinstated as new member fees by paying all dues if member has NOT attended any meeting (minimum 1 meetings a year excluding holiday party) or removed for other matters.
 If the lapse has been for more than 6 months the former member must submit a new application, supporting documentation and full membership dues.